telerik/ajax-docs/README.md

 ## License

-The Telerik UI for WPF/Silverlight Documentation is licensed under an MIT license.
-This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik UI for WPF/Silverlight.
-For information about available licenses for the Telerik UI for WPF click [here](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s) and for Telerik UI for Silverlight click [here](http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s).
+The Telerik UI for ASP.NET AJAX Documentation is licensed under an MIT license.
+This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik UI for ASP.NET AJAX.
+For information about available licenses for the Telerik UI for ASP.NET AJAX click [here](http://www.telerik.com/purchase/license-agreement/aspnet-ajax).

 ### MIT License